-The industry likely can’t be forced to change, she added, but understanding how people identify and keeping that in mind when sorting groups of respondents is the right thing to do.
+She added that the industry likely can’t be forced to change, but understanding how people identify and keeping that in mind when sorting groups of respondents is the right thing to do.

-Base your demographic questions on research, which is what the Insights Association tried to do with its demographic questions paper.
+Base your demographic questions on research, which the Insights Association tried to do with its demographic questions paper.

-But keep in mind that the paper is just a start, added Shannon.
+But remember that the paper is just a start, added Shannon.

 “The paper is not saying that this is the way,” she said.
 “The way questions are being asked is slowly evolving, too.
 There’s still a lot of research that’s being done.
 The paper is a summary of what are the best practices right now.”

 Many surveys have tried to get around the issue by adding an “other” box, but really how many groups should go into “other?”

 “I think we’ve been aware of doing it the wrong way for a long time and put in an option for ‘other,'” said Jenn Vogel, host of “Reel Talk” and vice president of marketing at Voxpopme.
 “Just by its own nature that says ‘I’m other than…'”

 It ignores people for what they are, and how does “other” help us understand those respondents anyway?
 It doesn’t.

 “In terms of recommendations, the ‘other’ shouldn’t be there, and you should allow that person to define themselves,” Shannon said.

 For example, add a phrase like “I identify as…” and then allow people to identify themselves.
 Then, use the right technology to group open ends, Shannon said.
 Plus, seeing the open-end answers can help you make the next round of demographic questions more inclusive.